 We are convinced – and this is also our message:

 A society must also be measured by how much diversity and participation it allows for all those who may not be able to stand up for their interests and express their needs.

-With our campaign “Self-help shows face”, we want to bring the importance of self-help closer to many people and provide comprehensive information.
-We want to encourage people to get to know and make use of local offers.
-We offer local self-help groups and organisations the opportunity to introduce themselves directly to visitors.
+With our campaign “Selbsthilfe zeigt Gesicht” (Self-help shows its face), we want to make many people aware of the importance of self-help and provide comprehensive information.
+We want to encourage people to get to know and make use of local services.
+We offer local self-help groups and organizations the opportunity to introduce themselves directly to visitors.

-We would like to talk to regional contact persons on site (self-help groups, organisations and contact points, other important contact points) in order to exchange experiences in the sense of networking, in order to make services more visible for those affected and their relatives.
+We would like to talk personally with regional contact persons on site (self-help groups, organizations and contact points, other important contact points) in order to exchange experiences in the sense of networking, in order to make offers more visible for those affected and their relatives.

-Because we are convinced: self-help makes you strong.
+Because we are convinced that self-help makes you strong.

 On our homepage we regularly inform you about upcoming events and activities during our tour.
 We are very happy to receive suggestions and requests for locations as well as contact information for local contacts.
 And: We are looking forward to many beautiful and encouraging encounters!